Is my security system cyber-secure?

 Where should I place my cameras?

-- Mount cameras at least 10ft off the ground for best field of view and to ensure the camera is out of reach of an intruder.
+- Mount cameras 9-12 feet off the ground for best field of view and to ensure the camera is out of reach for vandalism.

 - Do not point cameras directly into the sun or highly reflective surfaces.